David-Durst/embeddedHaskellAetherling/theory/Basic.md

 7. `Partition no ni :: Seq (no*ni) t -> Seq no (Seq ni t)`
 7. `Unpartition no ni :: Seq no (Seq ni t) -> Seq (no*ni) t`

 Note: Seq is also an applicative functor.
 Aetherling's `Map2` is equivalent to Haskell's `liftA2` for applicative functors.
+I will not put this note in final paper.
+This note is here to justify to Pat and Kayvon why `Map2` is a standard Haskell function.

 ## Sequence Isomorphisms
 `Partition no ni` and `Unpartition no ni` form an isomorphism between the types `Seq (no*ni) t` and `Seq no (Seq ni t)` for all choices of `no` and `ni`.